 She had started on an odyssey of petty theft, selling drugs, being in relationships with abusive men and addiction.

 She was arrested when she was four months pregnant.
 She realized she wanted to stop selling drugs and make a better life for herself and her children.
 Her sentence was reduced after she agreed to participate in a drug rehabilitation program.
 But that was after Williams had her baby in jail, shackled to the delivery table.

-“ I was baffled – I was not running no where,” she said, recalling that one ankle was shackled to the delivery table and a wrist was shackled.
+“ I was baffled – I was not running nowhere,” she said, recalling that one ankle and one wrist were shackled to the delivery table.
 “This was a turning point in my life that humiliated me to the point that I never wanted to go to jail again, but my addiction brought me back for one last time.”
 She said she still feels the humiliation of that experience.

 Typical of young people trying to turn their lives around, her decision didn’t hold.
 She had a difficult time finding a job, she was depressed, using drugs again and in another abusive relationship.
 She was arrested for child neglect after leaving her children at her mother’s house which was judged unfit for children.
 And she was in possession of drugs at the time of her arrest.

 This time, she went into a jail program at Santa Rita to help addicts get clean.
 Still she wasn’t ready to make her last break with drug abuse, rolling a joint as soon as she got out.
 “When I got older, I understood how addiction can take you to another place,” Williams said.
 “Your thinking is all about drugs.
 Addiction is a powerful disease.
 I had an emotional addiction- something outside to make me feel better.”

 She ended up serving about 12 months for various offenses from drug possession and sales to robbery.
 During all of this, she somehow managed to get her Certified Nursing Assistant certification and was working in a medical office by day, often selling drugs by night.
 In her words — “productive by day, destructive by night.”